jingjie00/TrafficSignRecognition-OpenCVMobileApp/README.md

-Or Install me using APK to your phone now!! https://drive.google.com/drive/folders/1aaEw0QVMY54ajhuOp81mHzOFRQ7fZJhJ?usp=sharing Only applciation for UTAR domain account
+Or Install me using APK to your phone now!! https://drive.google.com/drive/folders/1aaEw0QVMY54ajhuOp81mHzOFRQ7fZJhJ?usp=sharing Only applicable for UTAR domain account